-GMS FC 712 Foundations in Biomedical Sciences II: Structure and Function of the Genome The second module of the Foundations in Biomedical Sciences course will focus on the mechanisms of biological processes that influence the inheritance, regulation, and utilization of genes.
+GMS FC 712 Foundations in Biomedical Sciences II: Structure and Function of the Genome The first module of the Foundations in Biomedical Sciences course will focus on the mechanisms of biological processes that influence the inheritance, regulation, and utilization of genes.
 Genetic and genomic, molecular, cell biological, and biochemical experimental approaches to understanding these processes will be explored.
 In addition, we will discuss the possibilities of utilizing these technologies in medical treatments.
 This course is part of a series of four core integrated courses and additional elective courses aimed towards first year Ph.D. students in Graduate Medical Sciences.
-The four cores will be integrated in content and structure, and therefore are intended to be taken as a complete, progressive sequence.
+The four cores will be integrated in content and structure, and they are intended to be taken as a complete, progressive sequence.
 Dasgupta.
 3 cr, Fall sem.
 Sept.
-6-Oct.
-24 (pending change of date for submission of capstone); Tue, Thu, Fri 10:00am-11:50am.
+5-Oct.
+20; Tue, Thu, Fri 10:00am-11:50am.

-GMS FC 711 Foundations in Biomedical Sciences I: Protein Structure, Catalysis and Interaction The first module of the Foundations in Biomedical Science course "Protein structure, catalysis and interactions" will provide students with a quantitative understanding of protein structure, function, posttranslational modification and the turnover of proteins in the cell.
-In addition, students will gain facility with thermodynamics, catalysis, kinetics and binding equilibria as they apply to proteins and also to other molecules in biological systems (e.g. nucleic acids, lipids, vitamins, etc.).
-This course is part of a series of four core integrated courses and additional elective courses aimed towards first year Ph.D. students in Graduate Medical Sciences.
-The four cores will be integrated in content and structure, and therefore are intended to be taken as a complete, progressive sequence.
-McKnight, Zaia.
+GMS FC 711 Foundations in Biomedical Sciences I: Protein Structure, Catalysis and Interaction The second module of the Foundations in Biomedical Science course will provide students with a quantitative understanding of protein structure, function, posttranslational modification, and turnover in the cell.
+In addition, students will gain facility with thermodynamics, catalysis, kinetics and binding equilibria as they apply to proteins and to other molecules in biological systems (e.g., nucleic acids, lipids, vitamins).
+This course is part of a series of four core integrated courses and additional elective courses aimed towards first-year Ph.D. students in Graduate Medical Sciences.
+The four cores will be integrated in content and structure, and they are intended to be taken as a complete, progressive sequence.
+Gursky, Spencer.
 3 cr, Fall sem.
 Oct.
-27-Dec.
-20; Tue, Thu, Fri 10:00am-11:50am.
+24-Dec.15; Tue, Thu, Fri 10:00am-11:50am.